MG-Cafe/B200_H100_FineTuning_Benchmark/README.md

 ### Cluster 2: H100 (a3-megagpu-8g) — us-central1-a

-Uses `a3-megagpu-8g` with TCPXO networking.
-Requires blueprint patches for DWS Flex compatibility and Filestore quota workaround.
+`a3-megagpu-8g` requires blueprint patches for DWS Flex compatibility and Filestore quota workaround.

-> **Why a3-megagpu-8g instead of a3-highgpu-8g?** The `a3-highgpu-8g` blueprint requires private TCPX kernel credentials. `a3-megagpu-8g` uses TCPXO which needs no credentials.
-Same H100 80GB GPUs.

 #### Step 6B: Patch the Blueprint